 Productivity, at its essence, is the concept of production or producing things.
 It’s getting things done, whether by producing food crops, machinery, or providing a service.

 Back in the day, meeting production quotas or filling your appointment slots was enough.
 And that meant you were being productive.
 Writing down a to-do list was a new concept, as was the idea of switching out some manual labor to use machinery instead.
 But the old mainstream idea of productivity needs an update.

 What does the future look like for productivity?
 With artificial intelligence, smart apps, and digital tools continuing to develop, the sky is the limit.
-But no matter how technology changes, the core will always be team efficiency.
+But no matter how technology changes, the core of productivity at work will always be having efficient teams.

 What is team efficiency?